 Important Note: if you are going to fully replace your VANOS solenoids, I highly recommend using URO or Pierburg Solenoids, rather than some crappy solenoids you can find on Amazon.
 The URO brand is a great aftermarket budget option and Pierburg is a pricier but top-quality brand.
 In our opinion, both of these options are better than the Genuine/OEM product.
 We don’t generally recommend the Genuine brand since they are poorly constructed, fail easily, and are 3x the cost of the other solenoids.

 Please do not go the super cheap route and buy a set of off-brand solenoids from Amazon for $30 each.
 These solenoids are a crucial component of the timing and overall performance of your BMW/N54 engine.
 You wouldn’t put 87 octane gas in your N54, would you?

 VANOS System Maintenance: How to Clean your VANOS Solenoids

-As we mentioned prior, having clogged or dirty vanos solenoids can result in poor oil flow to the cams, and therefore poor timing.
-You might not want to fork out $300 for some new solenoids, especially if your BMW hasn't started to experience any of the symptoms to a severe extent, or enter limp mode.
-The good news is: you can remove and clean your vanos solenoids, and it is relatively easy.
+As we mentioned prior, having clogged or dirty BMW VANOS solenoids can result in poor oil flow to the cams, and therefore poor timing.
+You might not want to fork out $300 for some new solenoids, especially if your BMW hasn’t started to experience any of the symptoms to a severe extent, or entered limp mode.
+The good news is: you can remove and clean your VANOS solenoids, and it is relatively easy.

 Cleaning your Vanos solenoids is a 30-minute DIY and can be completed by novice tuners.
 As much as I would love to write a DIY on it myself, I haven’t gotten around to cleaning mine yet, and there is a perfectly good DIY guide on the forums.